postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 You can upload a data file to pass Postman sets of values to use during a monitor run.
 Postman will substitute the values for [variables](/docs/sending-requests/variables/) in requests or scripts in the monitored collection.
 By uploading a data file, you can run your tests with multiple sets of values within a single monitor run.

-Data files are limited to 1 MB in size and can be in CSV or JSON format.
-Use the following structure for your data files:
+Data files can be in CSV or JSON format and must use the following structure:

 * **CSV** - The first row of the file must contain the variable names, one variable per column.
 Each additional row is considered a data row, with values for each variable.
 Make sure all rows have the same number of columns and use a UNIX format line ending.
 Postman will iterate through the data rows, running the monitored collection once for each data row in the file.

-* **JSON** - The file must be formatted as an array of key-value pairs.
-The key corresponds to a variable name, and the value will be used for that variable when running the monitored collection.
+* **JSON** - The file must be formatted as an array of objects containing the key-value pairs you want to use as variables.
+For each pair, the key corresponds to a variable name, and the value will be used for that variable when running the monitored collection.

 To upload a data file, select **Select File** to locate and open your CSV or JSON file.
 Postman will use the data file when running your monitor.
+Data files are limited to 1 MB in size and a maximum of 50 data rows (CSV) or 50 objects (JSON).

 > **How do I use data variables in requests and scripts?** In requests (URLs, parameters, headers, authorization, and body), use double curly braces around your variable name, for example: `{{variable}}`.
 In pre-request scripts and test scripts, use `pm.iterationData` to access and manipulate variables.
 Learn more about [using variables](/docs/sending-requests/variables/#using-variables) and [using pm.iterationData methods](/docs/writing-scripts/script-references/postman-sandbox-api-reference/#using-data-variables-in-scripts).